 Deregistered company bank accounts

 It is inappropriate for a bank account to remain open in the name of a deregistered company.
+ASIC recommends banks have systems in place to ensure proactive monitoring of the account holder’s registration status.

 Please note that on this page "bank" includes credit unions, building societies and other authorised deposit-taking institutions.